The views expressed by the host on this program documented to be almost always right 99.7% of the time.

 It's sort of like miniature interns.

-We're not parenting.
+We're not pairing anything.

-We end up doing all the work, and these guys are at the club.
+We end up doing all the work, and these guys are at the club or whatever it is they're doing.

 Yeah, that's called partnership.

-And the thing is they used to do that when they were young.
+And the thing is, they used to do that when they were young.

 They might not have been paralegals.